mx51/docker-eks-node-rollout/README.md

-# docker-eks-node-rollout
+# eks-node-rollout
-This is a CLI tool that assists with rolling out changes to your EKS workers.
+eks-node-rollout is a CLI tool that assists with rolling updates to your EKS workers.

   1. add an EC2 instance to the ASG
   2. drain an instance that is outdated